-10. Duties and Personal Liability of Directors and Officers of Financially Troubled Companies the bankruptcy of the company is as a result of negligence of the BOD (or the BOC).
-In that case, if the assets of the company are not sufficient to cover the entire obligations of the company in the bankruptcy proceedings, each member of the BOD (and/or the BOC) is jointly and severally liable for the remaining obligations of the company that cannot be covered by the bankrupt company's estate.
+10. Duties and Personal Liability of Directors and Officers of Financially Troubled Companies the bankruptcy proceedings, each member of the BOD (and/or the BOC) is jointly and severally liable for the remaining obligations of the company that cannot be covered by the bankrupt company's estate.
 In order to claim against the BOD (and/or the BOC), a lawsuit needs to be filed by the receiver of the bankrupt company in order to prove the BOD's (and/or the BOC's) fault or negligence on the basis of tort under Articles 1365 and 1366 of the ICC.
 There could also be criminal liability under the Indonesian Penal Code for the BOD and/or the BOC.